aviacommerce/avia-docs/content/blog/2018-08-02-avia-vision.md

 2. Provide solutions for the costly third party services, reduce cost by 5-6X.
 3. Add more services, reduce the cost by a factor of 10X with volume.

+That's about it for now.
+Sweet and Simple!

 ------------------------